-I am a 5th year PhD candidate in financial economics at the Yale School of Management.
+I am an assistant professor of finance at the University of Chicago Booth School of Business.
 Much of my work leverages machine learning and natural language processing to address key questions in economics and finance.
 My current focus is on developing measures of beliefs with applications to asset pricing and behavioral economics.

 Education

-• M.S. in Statistics, University of Michigan, 2017
+- M.S. in Statistics, University of Michigan, 2017

-• B.A. in Economics, University of Chicago, 2013
+- B.A. in Economics, University of Chicago, 2013

 Publications

-2. Business News and Business Cycles
+1. Business News and Business Cycles

 (with Bryan Kelly, Asaf Manela, and Dacheng Xiu)